MeladKarmy/To-Do-App/README.md

 ## Description

-the header have 3 component
+The header has 3 component

-1- Add Task to add new task and counter and can remove last last task if you add new task (can't remove if you not add task in first)
+1- Add Task to add new task and counter and can remove last task if you add new task (can't remove if you not add task in first)

-2- Home it's have all Tasks that not completed and can update it.
+2- Home has all Tasks that are not completed and can be updated it.

-3- Complete it's have all tasks that completed and can remove it.
+3- Complete it has all tasks that are completed and can remove it.

-        In Home and Completed Component can search by Title or Username If NO Tasks will show Massage NO tasks
+        In-Home and Completed Component can search by Title or Username If NO Tasks will show Massage NO tasks

 ## Technology used